2.5 Financial Statements of Businesses Acquired or to Be Acquired (Rule 3-05)

 - Two years of audited preacquisition financial statements.

-- Interim financial statements (1) as of the acquiree’s last fiscal quarter-end completed before the closing of the acquisition, (2) for the year-to-date interim period ending on that date, and (3) for the corresponding year-to-date interim period in the prior year.
+- Interim unaudited financial statements (1) as of the acquiree’s last fiscal quarter-end completed before the closing of the acquisition, (2) for the year-to-date interim period ending on that date, and (3) for the corresponding year-to-date interim period in the prior year.

 Example 2-5